uchicago-cs/cmsc22000/website/content/labs/lab8.md

 ## Task 2: Git Submodules
 [20 points]

+Your `cs220-redis-example` repository contains code that extends the Redis server with some additional commands.
+We will only be concerned with one of these commands: the `EXAMPLE.HGETSET` command.
+This commands operates on a hash table and takes two parameters: a key and a value.
+It will fetch the value currently associated with the given key, and will replace its value with the one provided as a parameter.

+TODO: Include and example

-Your `cs220-redis-example` repository has two directories:
+The repository has two directories:

-* `module/` - This directory contains a Redis module that adds a few extra commands.
-We will be using just one of them: EXAMPLE.HGETSET, which does an HGET operation followed by an HSET operation.
-In other words, it gets the value of a key in a hash table (which will be returned by the command), and then sets the value of that key to a new value.
-Note: this example module is the same example module provided by Redis.
+* `module/` - This directory contains the module that implements the new commands (Note: in Redis, the term "module" has a specific meaning, and it refers to an installable component that extends Redis).
-* `tests/` - This directory contains a simple program that uses the hiredis library to connect to a Redis server to test the HGETSET operation.
+* `tests/` - This directory contains a simple program that uses the hiredis library to connect to a Redis server to test the `HGETSET` operation.

-However, to compile the module we need some files included in the Redis Module SDK (Software Development Kit) available in the following repo: https://github.com/RedisLabs/RedisModulesSDK.
-To compile the example program, we also need hiredis, which is available in this repository: https://github.com/redis/hiredis
+To compile the module code, we will need some files included in the Redis Module SDK (Software Development Kit) available in the following repo: https://github.com/RedisLabs/RedisModulesSDK.
+To compile the testing program, we also need hiredis, which is available in this repository: https://github.com/redis/hiredis.

 We could, of course, just clone those repositories and copy them into our repository.
 This is usually a bad idea, because it makes it harder to track updates in the original code.
 For example, if hiredis releases a new version, we would have to manually copy over their updated version into our repository.